edigonzales/gwt-maven-sogis-archetype/README.md

 ```
 mvn archetype:generate \
    -DarchetypeGroupId=io.github.sogis.archetype \
-   -DarchetypeVersion=0.0.2-SNAPSHOT \
+   -DarchetypeVersion=0.0.1 \
    -DarchetypeArtifactId=gwt-modular-springboot-webapp
 ```

-This should use the latest release from the Snapshot Repository.
+This should use the latest release from the Sonatype Maven Repository.
 Alternatively, and/or if you want to hack on / contribute to the archetypes, you can clone and install the project locally:

 ```
 git clone https://github.com/edigonzales/gwt-maven-sogis-archetype.git